 Bank Holiday weekend project: how to paint your kitchen cabinets

-Make use of the long weekend by adding a pop of colour to your kitchen cabinets with paint
+Make the most of the long weekend and add a pop of colour to your kitchen cabinets with some Bank Holiday decorating.

 You will need:

 - Dust sheet

 - Put down dust sheets to protect your flooring, worktops and any furniture nearby that you can’t move.
 Remove any door knobs and handles, and protect hinges with masking tape.
 Give your kitchen cabinets a thorough clean with degreaser and wait for them to dry.

 - After this, gently sand your cabinets with fine sandpaper to remove the sheen and create a smooth painting surface.
 For large flat areas, using a sanding block will help give a consistent finish.

 - Mask up any areas where the cabinets meet walls, flooring, skirting, appliances or worktops.

 When you’re using Dulux Quick Dry, there’s no need to apply primer to your surfaces: you can go straight in with your top coats, saving you time and money in your Bank Holiday decorating.

 A message from the editor: